The Calling: Celebrating Sarah Vaughan

+The Calling: Celebrating Sarah Vaughan is a 2001 tribute album to Sarah Vaughan by Dianne Reeves, released in 2001 on Blue Note Records.

+This album peaked at No. 8 on the US Billboard Top Jazz Albums chart and No. 6 on the US Billboard Traditional Jazz Albums chart.

+Influence

-The Calling: Celebrating Sarah Vaughan is a 2001 studio album by Dianne Reeves, recorded in tribute to Sarah Vaughan and mostly featuring songs closely identified with the great singer.
-In the liner notes, Reeves wrote, "Making this CD is the fulfillment of a dream born when I first heard Sarah Vaughan as a teenager.
+In the liner notes, Reeves wrote: "Making this CD is the fulfillment of a dream born when I first heard Sarah Vaughan as a teenager.
 The dream continued to grow as I marveled at her magical touch with lyrics, melodies, harmonies and timbre. ...
 She fearlessly explored unfamiliar areas in the realm of vocal musical expression, reaching, ascending, grasping and possessing.
 Sarah was never content to luxuriate in her past laurels, but her musical appetite propelled her forward throughout her career.
 She never deserted her calling."
-Reeves also mentions that her first Vaughan album was Sarah Vaughan with Michel Legrand and tells of how she met Vaughan at a 1975 tribute concert for Cannonball Adderley.
+Reeves also mentions that her first Vaughan album was Sarah Vaughan with Michel Legrand (1972) and tells of how she met Vaughan at a 1975 tribute concert for Cannonball Adderley.
 She told a woman she was speaking with that she loved Vaughan, not realizing that the woman was Vaughan herself.

-Reeves won her second consecutive Grammy Award for Best Jazz Vocal Album for her performance on this album.
-As of 2018, she has won three more.

-Reception
+Critical reception

+Steve Jones of USA Today declared, "Reeves, with her lively scatting and multi-octave voice, never tries imitating the great singer.
+She provides a fresh take on each song, luxuriating in the music provided by such musicians as George Duke, Billy Childs, Reginald Veal, Russell Malone and Clark Terry, in addition to a 42-piece orchestra."

+Geoff Chapman of the Toronto Star praised the album, saying, "Here, with a core jazz foursome and a sometimes intrusive 42-piece orchestra, she's in vibrant voice tackling pieces associated with the divine Sarah.
+Their range and tones are similar, chocolate-dense, dark and sweet with ever-present natural elegance and Reeves takes full advantage on 11 pieces- even making "Send In The Clowns" palatable.